 Please be aware that deliveries to and from Scotland will need to be arranged via the Fera eDNA team – please call us on 01904 462070.

 Returning your samples

 Once you have taken the samples and are ready to return them to Fera, please follow the instructions provided in the box and call DHL to arrange a collection time that suits you.
-Return delivery to Fera (using same outer box dimensions as delivery), is charged at £25 (excluding VAT for 1 box containing up to 25 kits.
-Return delivery must be booked at the checkout.
+It is the customer’s responsibility to arrange the return courier.